ThybeVB/EdgyBot/README.md

 # EdgyBot
-My second public Discord Bot
+The handy and all around fun bot that can be used for any kind of server!

 ## Running

- To use/run EdgyBot, create a class called ```cs LoginInfo.cs ``` with the following variables:
+ To use/run EdgyBot, create a class called LoginInfo.cs with the following variables:

  * string token
  * string prefix